Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning

 \subsubsection{The Impact of Attacks on Decision Boundary}

-To explain the attack results of Graph-Fraudster better, we plot the decision boundary on Pol.Blogs before and after attack in Figure~\ref{fig:tsne}.
-The setting is same as dual-participants based GVFL.
-Combining the accuracy of the server model, as we can see, without perturbations, the decision boundary is regular and the target nodes can be classified easily, which corresponds high accuracy.
+To explain the attack results of Graph-Fraudster better, the decision boundaries on Pol.Blogs before and after attack are plotted in Fig. \ref{fig:tsne}.
+The setting is the same as dual-participants based GVFL.
+Combining the accuracy of the server model, the decision boundary is regular without perturbations, which corresponds to high accuracy.
 After attack, as mentioned in the previous experiments, the server model is not easy to be perturbed with high accuracy.
-Therefore, we still observes two main node groups.
-However, some nodes break away from from their corresponding groups, which makes the decision boundary fracture and no longer able to classify nodes well.
+However, some nodes break away from their corresponding groups, which makes the decision boundary fracture.
 In other words, these outliers will be misclassified.